openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 During dataset creation, cstor-pool-mgmt will set this at dataset with property as `io.openebs:replicaID`.

+#### Removing replica
+Decreasing the replicationFactor will also be done in declarative way.
+For replicas identification that can connect to target, known replicas information we are already storing in CStorVolume CR status and istgt.conf which are implemented as part of replica scaleup feature.

+This operation will be allowed only when RF == DRF and new field will be added to CStorvolume CR.
+In CStorVolume CR, `spec.ReplicaList` will be added to help in removing replicas.
+In istgt.conf, replica list will be filled from CStorVolume CR `spec.ReplicaDetails`.

+spec.ReplicaList and status.ReplicaList will be updated by volume-mgmt after receiving the request from istgt via UDS.
+Istgt will send request when replica become healthy and replica information is not present in in-memory KnownReplicalist.

 ### Steps to perform user stories

 #### Adding new replica